Creeepling/ai-football-scouting-bot/README.md

 Professional football scouting and recruitment workflows are hindered by fragmented tooling and manual data collation:
 1. **Disjointed Data Silos**: Scouts analyze player profiles on Transfermarkt for contract and biographical details, but must manually cross-reference match databases on Wyscout for raw event data.
 2. **Manual Normalization Overhead**: Raw match totals are meaningless without role-specific Per-90 normalization and league-relative percentile ranking.
 Computing these manually for dozens of candidates is slow and prone to human error.
-3. **Report Generation Bottleneck**: Manually building visual cards, extracting league distribution curves, and drafting qualitative player summaries consumes hours that селекционный отдел could spend evaluating talent.
+3. **Report Generation Bottleneck**: Manually building visual cards, extracting league distribution curves, and drafting qualitative player summaries consumes hours that recruitment departments could spend evaluating talent.

 ---